rafiferdos/canvas-whisper/README.md

 3. **Create your art and crafts**: Use the interface to create, update, or delete your art & crafts.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author

 Rafi Ferdos